IBMDeveloperUK/Cloud-Functions-Twilio-Notifications/workshop-instructions/setup-ibm-cloud-function.md

 	"strings"
 )

-// Main is the function implementing the action func Main(params map[string]interface{}) map[string]interface{} {
+/* Main is the function implementing the action
+** It is accepting "params" which is map of strings
+** The function then returns a map of strings */ func Main(params map[string]interface{}) map[string]interface{} {

-	action := params["action"].(string)
+	// extract the parameters from the params map action := params["action"].(string)
 	twilioNumber := params["twilioNumber"].(string)
 	recipientNumber := params["recipientNumber"].(string)

-	// only invoke Twilio message service if the GitHub PR action = assigned if action == "assigned" {
+	// only invoke Twilio message service if the GitHub Pull Request action = assigned if action == "assigned" {

 		fmt.Println("pull request assigned")

-		// set account information from provided params accountSid := params["accountSid"].(string)
+		// set account information by extracting data from params map accountSid := params["accountSid"].(string)
 		authToken := params["authToken"].(string)
 		urlStr := "https://api.twilio.com/2010-04-01/Accounts/" + accountSid + "/Messages.json"

-		// text message being sent to recipient textMsg := "New pull request assignee"
+		// build the text message being sent to the recipient textMsg := "New pull request assignee"

-		// package the data values
+		// package up the data values
 		msgData := url.Values{}
 		msgData.Set("To", recipientNumber)
 		msgData.Set("From", twilioNumber)
 		msgData.Set("Body", textMsg)
 		msgDataReader := *strings.NewReader(msgData.Encode())

-		msg := request(authToken, accountSid, urlStr, msgDataReader)
+		// call the request function with the data provided msg := request(authToken, accountSid, urlStr, msgDataReader)

 		return msg